gabriel93140/gabriel93140.github.io/README.md

 # Gabriel SAVINAUD - Computer Vision CS180
 UC Berkeley - CS180 Projects

-# Gabriel Savinaud

 ## 🎓 About Me
-I am an exchange student at **UC Berkeley (Haas & EECS)** for the 2025 academic year, currently enrolled in **CS180/280A: Introduction to Computer Vision and Computational Photography** [oai_citation:0‡Syllabus.pdf](file-service://file-NBBxeoxJqsM6gbzfdpYiy3).
+I am an exchange student at **UC Berkeley (Haas & EECS)** for the 2025 academic year, currently enrolled in **CS180/280A: Introduction to Computer Vision and Computational Photography**.
 My academic focus lies at the intersection of **computer vision, robotics, and applied AI**, with hands-on projects that combine image analysis, generative models, and real-world applications.

 ## 🚀 Current Projects
 - **Tech at ACE**
   Founder of a fast-growing media brand covering **AI, robotics, and emerging technologies**.
-  Active on TikTok, Instagram, X, LinkedIn, and YouTube, Tech at ACE aims to **simplify deep tech for a broad audience** and has already reached thousands of followers worldwide.
+  Active on TikTok, Instagram, X, LinkedIn, Facebook and YouTube, Tech at ACE aims to **simplify deep tech for a broad audience** and has already reached thousands of followers worldwide.

 - **Robotics for Fast-Food Automation**
   Exploring how **robotic arms and AI-driven systems** can automate fast-food and dark kitchen operations.